mkstowe/ave_keyboard/README.md

 ### PCB Features:
 - Fully powered and supported by [*QMK Firmware*](https://github.com/qmk/qmk_firmware) and the [**QMK Online Configurator**](https://config.qmk.fm/#/kingly_keys/ave/ortho/LAYOUT_ortho_all)

-- PCBs Designed by me The_Royal

 - 2 Independent PCBs (I don't like Swiss Cheese)

 - Fun, Eye-catching and Efficient layouts + Simple Routing = beautiful PCB

-- Gold Plated Stabilizer Mounting Points

 - THROUGH-HOLE "NeoPixel" RGB LEDs for customizable indicators

 - EC11 Rotary encoder located in top left corner. (can also be Customized to you preferece)

-- Through-Hole Diodes for the Vintage Look and Feel (Soldered buy YOU)
+- Through-Hole Diodes for the Vintage Look and Feel
    - There is a lot of satisfaction in putting the time in to building and soldering something that's yours.
 Makes it all the more worth it :)

 <br>